 There are several advantages to getting Invisalign instead of opting for traditional metallic braces.
 Here are some pros of the clear set of aligners:

 • Comfort: Invisalign is much more physically comfortable to wear.
 Since there are no wires or brackets, you don’t have to worry about getting any painful nicks or cuts in your mouth.
 They are smooth and won’t irritate your mouth.
-The aligners are similar to a mouth guard and lack any sharp edges.
+The aligners are similar to a mouthguard and lack any sharp edges.

 • More Attractive: Since Invisalign is clear, it doesn’t leave you with a mouth full of metal.
 In other words, they are more attractive to the eye, and most people won’t even know you are wearing them.
 That means you can feel free to smile and don’t have to feel overly self-conscious.
+Because of this, there is no age restriction and adults often prefer this method of orthodontic treatment.

 • Convenience: Invisalign has become a norm for straightening the teeth, which means that you don’t necessarily have to deal with metal braces.
 This makes them very convenient, especially as they are available on a widespread scale.